-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$1,905,354 during the year ended December 31, 2018, and, as of that date, the Company has a deficit of \$87,504,348 and a working capital deficit of \$4,019,456.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates for the year ended December 31, 2019, the Company incurred a loss of \$1,323,698 and had an accumulated deficit of \$88,828,046.
+The Company had a working capital deficit of \$5,124,320 at December 31, 2019.
+As stated in Note 1, this indicates that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.